silentorb/marloth-story/books/fairytale/part5.md

 "Of course!
 Do you really think you are as innocent and good as so many people have portrayed you to be?
-That's not innocence darling, it's naivet\\\'e.
+That's not innocence darling, it's naiveté.
 No, you are just as twisted as the rest of this world, you're simply being held back by the enchantment."

 Adelle was taken aback.
 "I can't believe you just said that!
 That's